MarcelloMuy/ci-ms1-rickshaw-tours/README.md

   * Code to make iframe responsive came from [w3schools](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp).
   * Code for footer was inspired from love running project.
   * For README.md file, https://github.com/iKelvvv/MS1 and https://github.com/dhakal79/Portfolio-project-MS1 was used as reference.
-  * I would like to thank my mentor Marcel Munders who helped me throughout the development of this project.
+  * I would like to thank my mentor Marcel Mulders who helped me throughout the development of this project.

 ## Content
   * Content for locations page came from [Trip advisor](https://www.tripadvisor.ie).